castle-engine/castle-engine/tools/castle-editor/EDITOR_SETTINGS.md

 <?xml version="1.0" encoding="utf-8"?>
 <editor_settings>
   <!--
-    Use this if in your Application.OnInitialize you do this:
+    Use this if your game code calls this (usually in Application.OnInitialize):

       Window.Container.UIScaling := usEncloseReferenceSize;
       Window.Container.UIReferenceWidth := 1920;
       Window.Container.UIReferenceHeight := 1080;

     This way the castle-editor will use the same UI scaling settings as your game.
   -->